 What Does a Small Business e-Commerce Bank Look Like?

 It’s effortless to find any bank to take your money.
 Within four miles of my home, there are at least 10 bank branches from at least five different banks and credit unions.
-Needless to say, there is no shortage of options near me.
+There is no shortage of options near me.

 However, that doesn’t mean they’re the best for a business just starting.
 A lot of banks appreciate high deposit balances and don’t offer large transaction allowances.
 High-dollar e-commerce businesses might see daily deposits from their payment processor and withdrawals for payroll and expenses, but those are scheduled and routine.

-Banks that focus on new businesses, especially e-commerce, know that smaller shops’ needs are going to be different.
+Banks that focus on new businesses, especially e-commerce, know that smaller shops’ needs will be different.
 When every dollar counts, high deposit balances aren’t likely going to be a thing–at least from the start–and there’ll be a need for a debit card and frequent transactions as the only way to take care of regular expenses until lines of credit and invoice terms are established with suppliers.

 Having a free or low-cost business checking account is critical for all these reasons and more.
 While you might not get as many hand-holding-type features and service offerings with some of these banking options, as a startup, you won’t likely need them, anyway.

 How These 4 Banks and Fintechs Were Chosen